-For projects using the EclipseLink platform, the Connections page also includes JDBC connection pool properties.
+For projects using the EclipseLink JPA implementation, the Connections page also includes JDBC connection pool properties.

 If the project uses the Generic platform, then only the General, Connection, Properties and Source pages are available.

 To use the persistence.xml Editor: